-Criminal Justice is an academic field which examines the actions of the formal social mechanism we call the criminal justice system.
-The system is composed of three subsystems: policing/law enforcement agencies, the courts/judiciary, and correctional agencies.
-The study of criminal justice requires an examination of the structure and functioning of each of these subsystems, as well as knowledge about the role behavior of the participants.
-The study of the criminal justice process involves a critical evaluation of how the administration of justice actually operates in American society, raising fundamental questions and examining the perspectives from which solutions to problems might be drawn.
+Criminal Justice is an academic field that examines the actions of the formal social mechanism called the criminal justice system.
+The system is composed of three subsystems: policing/law enforcement agencies, the courts/judiciary and correctional agencies.
+The study of criminal justice requires an analysis of the structure and functioning of each of these subsystems, as well as knowledge about the role behavior of the participants.
+Students of the criminal justice process will learn the critical evaluation of how the administration of justice actually operates in American society, raise fundamental questions and examine the perspectives from which solutions to problems might be drawn.